The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: A sharp threshold theorem for crossing probabilities

 \section{A sharp threshold theorem for crossing probabilities}

-The aim of this section is to understand the behaviour of the function $p\mapsto \phi_{p,q,n}^\xi(A)$ for an increasing event $A$.
+The aim of this section is to understand the behavior of the function $p\mapsto \phi_{p,q,n}^\xi(A)$ for a non-trivial increasing event $A$.
 This increasing function is equal to $0$ at $p=0$ and to $1$ at $p=1$, and we are interested in the range of $p$ for which its value is between $\ep$ and $1-\ep$ for some positive $\ep$ (this range is usually referred to as a \emph{window}).
-Under mild conditions on $A$, the window will be narrow for large graphs, and its width can be bounded above in terms of the size of the underlying graph, which is known as a \emph{sharp threshold} behaviour.
+Under mild conditions on $A$, the window will be narrow for large graphs, and its width can be bounded above in terms of the size of the underlying graph, which is known as a \emph{sharp threshold} behavior.

 Historically, the general theory of sharp thresholds was first developed by Kahn, Kalai and Linial~\cite{KahnKalaiLinial} (see also \cite{Friedgut,FriedgutKalai,KalaiSafra}) in the case of product measures.
 In lattice models such as percolation, these results are used via a differential equality known as Russo's formula, see~\cite{GrimmettPerco,Russo}.
 Both sharp threshold theory and Russo's formula were later extended to random-cluster measures with $q\geq1$, see references below.
 These arguments being not totally standard, we remind the readers of the classic results we will employ and refer them to \cite{Grimmett} for general results.
 Except for Theorem~\ref{maximum_influence}, the proofs are quite short so that it is natural to include them.
 The proofs are directly extracted from the Grimmett's monograph \cite{Grimmett}.